sergyDwhiz/QR-Code-Generator/README.md

 2. Navigate to the project dir: cd QR-Code-Generator
 3. Install dependencies
-npm i express body-parser qrcode google-auth-library
+npm i express body-parser qr-image cors fs url bodyparser path google-auth-library
-4. Start the server:
+4. Start the server: nodemon src/App.js
 npm start
 5. Access the API at http://localhost:3000.
+*** Before starting, enable Cross Origin Request Sharing. npm i --save-dev @types/cors
 # Usage
 To generate a QR code, send a POST request to the /qr-code endpoint with the desired URL as the request body.
 The server will respond with a downloadable QR code image.